 What are the best essential oils for heartburn?

-Nothing ruins the memory of a great meal quite like heartburn.
+Nothing ruins a great meal quite like heartburn.
 And when you’ve got that fiery sensation in your chest and sour taste in the back of your mouth, you’ll want to find relief — fast.
 Rather than recommending a chalky antacid or a strong medicine that might cause side effects, some doctors are encouraging patients to try essential oils for heartburn relief.

 “Essential oils can provide significant symptomatic relief,” says Alexander Thermos, DO, medical director of LifeSource Wellness Care in Laguna Hills, California.
 “They’ve been used for quite a long period of time, and it’s nothing new to this century.”